Online reputation monitoring services

-Search engines, in general, and Google search, in particular, contain almost 99% of all online content.
+Search engines, in general, and Google search, in particular, contain a lot of content, but not all of it.
+New content is being created, and old content that hasn't yet been seen by search engines is always being discoverd.
 Research shows that almost 93% of all online experiences start with a search engine.

-Google indexes every new piece of content within a few hours.
+Google usually indexes every new piece of content it finds within a few hours.
 So if an irritated customer leaves an online review on a review site, or if a competitor creates a negative blog, Google would start showing it in its search results within 24-48 hours.

 Naturally, search engine monitoring is one of the first and most important tasks involved in online reputation management.